 (from catalog) Professional Examinations

-All engineering majors are required to take the Fundamentals in Engineering (FE) [previously known as the Engineer in Training or EIT] examination as a requirement for graduation.
-This examination is the entry‐level requirement for those individuals who intend to attain a professional engineer status.
-The FE examination is given in the fall and spring each year at New Mexico Tech.
-The FE examination is a national examination; therefore, the results are transferable to any state or territory of the United States
+Engineering majors in Chemical, Civil, Electrical, Environmental, and Mechanical Engineering are required to take the Fundamentals in Engineering (FE) examination as a requirement for graduation.
+All engineering students are encouraged to take this examination as it is the entry‐level requirement for those individuals who intend to attain a professional engineer status.
+The FE examination is a national examination; therefore, the results are transferable to any state or territory of the United States.
+The FE examination is a computer-based test given at an official testing site over five 2-month windows.
+See the NCEES website for details.

 In each program that requires the exam…

-All X engineering majors are required to take the Fundamentals in Engineering (FE) exam as a requirement for graduation.
+X engineering majors are required to take the Fundamentals in Engineering (FE) exam as a requirement for graduation.